-- 1. To elect Scott D. Myers, Timothy A. Springer, Ph.D. and Patrick Zenner as Class I Directors to serve until the 2026 Annual Meeting of Stockholders, and until their respective successors shall have been duly elected and qualified; - 2.
-To approve, on a non-binding and advisory basis, a resolution approving the compensation of our named executive officers, as described in the accompanying proxy statement under "Executive and Director Compensation": - 3.
-To approve an amendment to our Restated Certificate of Incorporation, as amended (the "Charter"), to change the vote required for stockholders to approve an amendment to our Amended and Restated Bylaws (the "Bylaws") from two-thirds to a majority of the outstanding shares of capital stock of the Company entitled to vote thereon; - 4.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 5.
+- 1. To elect Carrie S. Cox and Murat Kalayoglu, M.D., Ph.D. as Class II Directors to serve until the 2027 Annual Meeting of Stockholders, and until their respective successors shall have been duly elected and qualified; - 2.
+To approve, on a non-binding and advisory basis, a resolution approving the compensation of our named executive officers, as described in the accompanying proxy statement under "Executive and Director Compensation"; - 3.
+To approve the Cartesian Therapeutics, Inc. Amended and Restated 2016 Incentive Award Plan, which is an amendment and restatement of the Selecta Biosciences, Inc. 2016 Incentive Award Plan; - 4.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.